SUSE/rmt/airgap.md

 ### On the Online RMT

-- In the config, set airgap-offline to `false` (default) and set airgap-path to the location where the portable storage will be mounted.
-- Mount the portable storage at this path.
-- `rmt-cli sync airgap`
-  In online mode, this will get the required JSON responses from SCC and save them as files at the specified airgap-path.
+- `rmt-cli export scc-data /mnt/usb` will get the required JSON responses from SCC and save them as files at the specified path.
-  In case the user has some sort of auto-mount and the path is dynamic, it can also be specified via the `--path` option.
-(Same for the offline part below)

 ### On the Offline RMT

-- In the config, set airgap/offline to `true` and set airgap-path to the location where the portable storage will be mounted.
-- Mount the portable storage at this path.
-- `rmt-cli sync airgap`
-  In offline mode, this will read the JSON-files from airgap-path and fill the local database.
+- `rmt-cli import scc-data /mnt/usb` will read the JSON-files from given path and fill the local database.
-- Now use `repos` or `products enable` to mark repos for mirroring.
+- Now use `repos enable` (or `products enable`) to mark repos for mirroring.
-- `rmt-cli repos dumpdb`
-  Saves your settings on the portable storage as `repo_ids.json`.
+- `rmt-cli export settings` saves your settings at path as `repos.json`.

-  __Note:__ The name and place for this command is still a WIP to me.
-Any ideas?

 ## Regular workflow

 ### On the Online RMT

-- Mount the portable storage at its path.
-- `rmt-cli mirror airgap`
-  In online mode, this will look for the `repo_id.json` at the airgap-path and mirror these repos directly to the portable storage.
+- `rmt-cli export repos` will look for the `repos.json` at given path and mirror these repos directly to that path.

 ### On the Offline RMT

-- Mount the portable storage at its path.
-- `rmt-cli mirror airgap`
-  In offline mode, this will mirror all repos which are enabled in the database, from the portable storage.
+- `rmt-cli import repos` will mirror all repos which are enabled in the database, from the given path.